Warren & Emily Swan → Arkansas DriversDear Friends from Arkansas:

 I hope these little tidbits of advice will help you all to be better, safer citizens.
 Please pass these tips along to other Arkansas Drivers.
 Thank you.

-After having driven in all 48 contiguous United States and most of the Canadian provinces, I just thought I had to give some advice to Arkansas Drivers because, in general, this is the class of drivers who need it the most!
+After having driven in all 50 United States and all but 2 of the Canadian provinces, I just thought I had to give some advice to Arkansas Drivers because, in general, this is the class of drivers who need it the most!
 Poor drivers in other locales are the exception, rather than the rule.